 Assistant Secretary General

-William Postell Raiford, Ph.D., of Hockessin, Delaware, has served as assistant secretary general since 2019.
+Cordell Lee Bragg III, M.D., of Thomasville, Georgia, has served as assistant secretary general since 2022.
 In that capacity he serves as editor-in-chief of the Society’s twice-yearly journal, Cincinnati Fourteen, and works with the secretary general and the executive director to coordinate the Society’s print and electronic communications.
-Dr. Raiford previously served as chairman of the Building and Grounds Committee and the French and American Exchanges Committee.
+Dr. Bragg previously served as chairman of the Education Committee from 2019 to 2022 and chairman of the History Committee from 2016 to 2019.

 Assistant Treasurer General

-Robert Mosby Turnbull of Richmond, Virginia, has served as assistant treasurer general since 2019.
+John McConville Shannon of Wadmalaw Island, South Carolina, has served as assistant treasurer general since 2022.
 In that capacity he serves as co-chairman of the Annual Giving Committee and as chairman of the Pensions and Benefits Committee.
-Mr. Turnbull previously served as chairman of the Library Committee.
+Mr. Shannon also currently serves as president of the Society of the Cincinnati in the State of New Jersey.

 The directors of the Society of the Cincinnati, Inc., meet as the board of directors of the corporation.
 Directors of the corporation serve simultaneously as members and alternate members of the standing committee of the Society of the Cincinnati, the historic governing body, now chiefly ceremonial, created in 1890.